kgorgi/Battlesnake-2019/README.md

 # Battlesnake 2019

 This project is our team's entry to the 2019 Battlesnake competition.
 Battlesnake is a multi-player programming game based on the game of Snake.
-This project is the web server that controls our team's snake.
+This project is the Python web server that controls our team's snake.

 Docs: https://docs.battlesnake.io/
 latest engine: https://github.com/battlesnakeio/engine/releases/latest